 Sabbatical leave is an extended period of paid or unpaid leave that companies can offer eligible employees.
 There are no laws relating to sabbatical leave.
 Whether or not an employee is eligible will depend on company policy.
 It also usually depends on the length of service and an employee’s reasons for requesting an extended leave of absence.

-Employees can request a sabbatical for a number of personal and professional reasons including travel, study, volunteering, or spending time with family.
+Employees can request a sabbatical for a number of personal and professional reasons including travel, study, volunteering (VTO), or spending time with family.
 Although traditionally a benefit reserved for academic environments, many other industries are now choosing to adopt sabbatical policies.
 This is because sabbaticals can help reduce burnout, increase retention levels, and improve employee satisfaction rates.

 Sabbaticals are not a vacation or a means to prevent post-vacation blues.
 It is also not the same as a career break.
 The main reason for taking a sabbatical is studying or training to advance career prospects.
 This means that it doesn’t just benefit the health and wellbeing of employees; it also boosts the overall development of a company’s knowledge and skills sets.